rfo909/CFT/README.md

 The command line makes CFT feel like a shell, for navigating the directory tree, and inspecting files, using the following commands.

+- cd
+- ls
+- pwd
+- cat
+- more
-- cd, ls, pwd, cat, more, edit
+- edit

-However, CFT is really about creating and running *functions*.
+However, CFT is really about creating and running functions.

 ## Creating functions